How to Configure Nginx Rate Limit and Whitelist

 }

-with the actual IP address of your reverse proxy or load balancer.
-Optionally, include additional trusted proxies separated by semicolons (;
+Replace <ip_address_of_proxy> with the actual IP address of your reverse proxy or load balancer.
+You can also include additional trusted proxies separated by semicolons (;).

 Understanding the set_real_ip_from Directive

-directive in Nginx allows you to specify the IP address or addresses from which Nginx should trust the real client IP information.
-This directive is essential when using Nginx behind a reverse proxy or load balancer, as it ensures that Nginx accurately identifies the originating client IP address for rate limiting and logging purposes.
+The set_real_ip_from directive lets you specify which IP addresses Nginx should trust for real client IP information.
+This matters when using Nginx behind a reverse proxy or load balancer, since it ensures Nginx identifies the actual client IP address for rate limiting and logging.

 Syntax